yerkes-gencore/knowledgebase/Nextflow/nextflow+containers.md

 # Using containers with Nexflow on our servers

 Nextflow is a tool for managing bioinformatics workflows.
 It is essential to many of our processes in the core.
-Using container runtimes (e.g. docker, podman) in conjunction with Nextflow dramatically improves the flexibility of our workflows and increase our productivity as a core.
+Using container runtimes (e.g. docker, podman, apptainer) in conjunction with Nextflow dramatically improves the flexibility of our workflows and increase our productivity as a core.

+## Podman

 When I try to run a nextflow pipeline that calls podman internally, nextflow runs this command:
 ```